 The institution engages in continuous, broad based, systematic evaluation and planning.
 The institution integrates program review, planning, and resource allocation into a comprehensive process that leads to accomplishment of its mission and improvement of institutional effectiveness and academic quality.
-Institutional planning addresses short- and long-range needs for educational programs and services and for human, physical, technology, and financial resources (ER19)
+Institutional planning addresses short- and long-range needs for educational programs and services and for human, physical, technology, and financial resources.
+(ER 19)

-Timeline and Process for Developing the Educational and Facilities Master Plan
+Timeline and Process for Developing the Educational Master Plan and Facilities Master Plan

 September 2025 And every ten years thereafter The Vice-Presidents of Academic Affairs and Administrative Services are jointly responsible to initiate, oversee, and ensure completion of the master plan.
-The Vice President of Administrative Services, co-chair of the Planning and Budget Committee, agendizes the development of the San Luis Obispo County Community College District Educational and Facilities Master Plan 2026-2036.
-The Planning and Budget Committee proposes a process for preparing the educational master plan that includes: Integration of the educational and facilities portions of the master plan; Membership for a Master Plan Ad Hoc Committee; Strategies for including feedback from all district constituencies including district-wide workshops and open forums; An outline of the desired content for the facilities master plan that ensures integration of the educational and facilities components.
-October 2025 - March 2026 And every ten years thereafter Using the steps outlined in the narrative accompanying this timeline/process chart, the educational plan section is drafted and work begins on the facilities plan section of the San Luis Obispo County Community College District Educational and Facilities Master Plan 2026 - 2036.
-Drafts of the educational plan section and updates on the facilities plan section are distributed district-wide for review and feedback at a minimum of four times during this period to promote broad participation.
+The Vice President of Administrative Services, co-chair of the Planning and Budget Committee, agendizes the development of the San Luis Obispo County Community College District Educational Master Plan 2026-2036 and the San Luis Obispo County Community College District Facilities Master Plan 2026-2036.
+The Planning and Budget Committee proposes a process for preparing the educational master plan that includes: Integration of the educational and facilities portions of the master plan; Membership for a Master Plan Ad Hoc Committee; Strategies for including feedback from all district constituencies including district-wide workshops and open forums; An outline of the desired content for the facilities master plan; and A timeline for the development of the facilities master plan that ensures integration of the educational and facilities components.
+October 2025 - March 2026 And every ten Using the steps outlined in the narrative accompanying this timeline/process chart, the educational plan section is drafted and work begins on the facilities plan section of the San Luis Obispo County Community College District Educational Mater Plan 2026-2036 and the Facilities Master Plan 2026-2036. years thereafter Drafts of the educational plan section and updates on the facilities plan section are distributed district-wide for review and feedback at a minimum of four times during this period to promote broad participation.
 Feedback from district-wide reviews is integrated into the documents to create a final draft of the educational plan section which is forwarded to the Planning and Budget Committee for conceptual approval.
 Once the educational plan section has been developed, that information is used to complete the facilities plan section that will add or remodel the facilities needed to support current and anticipated changes in the district's programs and services.
-April - November 2026 The facilities plan portion is drafted and is distributed district-wide for review and feedback.
-And every ten years thereafter Feedback from district-wide reviews is integrated into the document to create a final draft of the San Luis Obispo County Community College District Educational and Facilities Master Plan 2026-2036 which is forwarded to the Planning and Budget Committee for approval.
-December 2026 And every ten years thereafter Once the final draft of the San Luis Obispo County Community College District Educational and Facilities Master Plan 2026 - 2036 has been thoroughly reviewed district-wide and all comments have been addressed, the Superintendent/President presents the master plan to the Board of Trustees for approval.
+April - November 2026 The facilities plan section is drafted and is distributed district-wide for review and feedback.
+And every ten years thereafter Feedback from district-wide reviews is integrated into the documents to create a final draft of the San Luis Obispo County Community College District Educational Master Plan 2026-2036 and the Facilities Master Plan 2026-2036 which is forwarded to the Planning and Budget Committee for approval.
+December 2026 And every ten years thereafter Once the final draft of the San Luis Obispo County Community College District Educational Master Plan 2026-2036 and the Facilities Master Plan 2026-2036 have been thoroughly reviewed district-wide and all comments have been addressed, the Superintendent/President presents the master plans to the Board of Trustees for approval.

-Educational and Facilities Master Plans
+Educational Master Plan and Facilities Master Plan

-The educational and facilities master plans are the San Luis Obispo County Community College District's long-term plans.
-As such, these documents compare existing conditions to the district mission and, based on that comparison, identify the district's current strengths and weaknesses, and project the district's future challenges and needs.
+The educational master plan and facilities master plan are the San Luis Obispo County Community College District's long-term plans.
+As such, these documents compare existing conditions to the district mission and, based on that comparison, identify the district's current strengths and weaknesses and project the district's future challenges and needs.